Jerusalem · Leadership Architecture

 The most capable leaders are the most at risk.

 Not because they lack skill or vision.
-Because the structural identity that holds judgment under pressure — was never fully built.
+Because AI reveals — and accelerates — a gap that was already there.
+The structural identity that holds judgment under pressure was never fully built.

 01